 Designing buildings to consider life safety and property protection in the event of fire is at the core of Engineering Design Consultants (EDC) specialist fire engineering service.
 Working to performance-based requirements set down in the New Zealand Building Act 2004, our Fire Design team has extensive knowledge of fire and emergency safety design factors that ensure compliance with the strict codes imposed by the Act.
 We offer optimised solutions that have considered potential carbon savings and emission reductions in accordance with the latest MBIE Building for Climate Change programme.Read more

-Fire Protection Design Services
+Fire Protection Engineering Services

 We provide this essential service to a range of construction projects including:

-– New commercial and multi-unit title residential properties.
+– New commercial and multi-unit residential properties.

 – Existing buildings under renovation.